 The adrenal glands are important to a vast amount of body functions.
 When they are not working properly, there may be a tremendous impact on how a person feels.
 The adrenal glands are linked to optimal function of four major organ systems: the heart, liver, kidneys, and digestive system, by producing regulating hormones.
 If these glands are not performing correctly, there is no other backup in the body that can produce the same level of hormones.
 If the adrenal glands become fatigued and hormone levels drop, these four areas of the body may be negatively impacted, generating a wide variety of symptoms including breathlessness causes.
+These are just some of the problems we help our clients solve in our nutritional coaching programs.

 One of the more unusual symptoms that can result from adrenal fatigue is shortness of breath, despite results of a physical exam indicating everything is normal, including lung and cardiac function.
 The patient may describe feeling as if they cannot take a full breath of air, particularly upon exertion or when experiencing high levels of stress.
 Commonly described as breathlessness, this phenomenon is very real and can come on after climbing a flight of steps.
 Most advanced AFS sufferers have at one time or another had such experience, though it could be transient, if they really pay attention.
 The more advance the adrenal weakness, the more pronounced this can be.